HL7/cql/input/pages/04-logicalspecification.md

 If the element argument evaluates to null for some item in the source list, the resulting list will contain a null for that element.

-If the all argument is true, the operation will repeat as long as the element expression returns a result (i.e. the operation may generate duplicate elements).
+If the all attribute is true, the operation will repeat as long as the element expression returns a result (i.e. the operation may generate duplicate elements).

 Implementations should include safety mechanisms to prevent infinte loops.
 An implementation may impose a limit on the number of iterations, or it may statically analyze the expression to ensure it navigates to child elements within a hierarchical structure.
 If an infinite loop is detected, or considered likely, the evaluation may end and signal an error to the calling environment.